Accelerating Molecular Dynamics Simulations with Foundation Neural Network Models using Multiple Time-Step and Distillation: Abstract

 \section{Abstract}

-We present a strategy to accelerate molecular dynamics simulations using foundation neural network models.
-To do so, we apply a dual-level neural network multi-time-step (MTS) strategy where the target accurate potential is coupled to a simpler but faster model obtained via a distillation process.
-Thus, the 3.5 \AA-cutoff distilled model is sufficient to capture the fast varying forces, i.e. mainly bonded interactions, from the accurate potential allowing its use in a reversible reference system propagator algorithms (RESPA)-like formalism.
+We present a distilled multi-time-step (DMTS) strategy to accelerate molecular dynamics simulations using foundation neural network models.
+DMTS uses a dual-level neural network where the target accurate potential is coupled to a simpler but faster model obtained via a distillation process.
+The 3.5 \AA-cutoff distilled model is sufficient to capture the fast-varying forces, i.e., mainly bonded interactions, from the accurate potential allowing its use in a reversible reference system propagator algorithms (RESPA)-like formalism.
 The approach conserves accuracy, preserving both static and dynamical properties, while enabling to evaluate the costly model only every 3 to 6 fs depending on the system.
-Consequently, large simulation speedups over standard 1 fs integration are observed: 4-fold in homogeneous systems and 2.7-fold in large solvated proteins.
+Consequently, large simulation speedups over standard 1 fs integration are observed: nearly 4-fold in homogeneous systems and 3-fold in large solvated proteins through leveraging active learning for enhanced stability.
 Such a strategy is applicable to any neural network potential and reduces their performance gap with classical force fields.